metamorph-inc/openmeta-mms/docs/source/reference_modeling/integrated_domains/cad/working_with_cad.rst

 Connectors
 ----------

-OpenMETA Connectors allow us to wrap multipe domain ports into a single exposed connector on an OpenMETA Component.
+OpenMETA Connectors allow us to wrap multiple domain ports into a single exposed connector on an OpenMETA Component.
 For CAD purposes we often wrap a collection of datums that represent an interface into a single connector.